St. Clair's defeat: Retreat

 Private Stephen Littell became lost in the woods and accidentally returned to the abandoned camp.
-He reported that the Native Americans were all gone, in pursuit of the fleeing army.
-The wounded who remained begged him to kill them before the Indians returned.
-The American Indians continued their pursuit, killing those who fell to the rear of the retreat.
-After they had gone about four miles, they returned to loot the camp.
-Littell, hiding beneath a tree, reported that they ate the abandoned food, divided the spoils, and killed the wounded.
+He reported the remaining wounded begged him to kill them before the Natives returned from their pursuit.
+After they had gone about four miles, the Native warriors returned to loot the camp.
+Hiding beneath a tree, Littell saw them feast on the soldiers' breakfasts, strip the wagons and tents of valuables, take the abandoned women and children prisoner, and slaughter the helpless wounded.

 The head of the retreat reached Fort Jefferson that evening, a distance of nearly 30 mi in one day.
-With inadequate space and no food, it was decided that those who could must continue on to Fort Hamilton, another 45 mi away.
-The wounded were left at Fort Jefferson, with little or no food.
-Those on horseback reached Fort Hamilton the next morning, followed by those who marched on foot.
+With inadequate space and no food, the commander decided that those who could must continue to Fort Hamilton, another 45 mi away.
+Those who couldn't move on were left in a crowded and dirty encampment with next to nothing to eat.
+Those who still had their horses reached Fort Hamilton the next morning, followed by those who marched on foot.

-St. Clair sent a supply convoy and a hundred soldiers under Major David Ziegler from Fort Washington on 11 November.
-They arrived at Fort Jefferson and found 116 survivors eating "horse flesh and green hides".
-Charles Scott organized a relief party of Kentucky militia, but it disbanded at Fort Washington in late November with no action taken.
-Lieutenant Colonel James Wilkinson assumed command of the Second Regiment in January 1792 and led a supply convoy to Fort Jefferson.
-The detachment attempted to bury the dead and collect the missing cannons, but the task proved to be beyond it, with "upwards of six hundred bodies" at the battle site and at least 78 bodies along the road.
-Exact numbers of wounded are not known, but it has been reported that execution fires burned for several days after the battle.
+St. Clair sent a relief convoy, escorted by a hundred soldiers under Major David Ziegler, from Fort Washington on 11 November.
+Upon arrival at Fort Jefferson, they found 116 survivors eating "horse flesh and green hides".
+Charles Scott put together a force of fresh militiamen to avenge St. Clair's defeat, but bureaucratic hurdles resulted in the force lingering at Fort Washington without orders until it was finally disbanded in late November.
+Lieutenant Colonel James Wilkinson assumed command of the reconstituted Second Regiment in January 1792 and marched them to the now-abandoned battlefield.
+They sought to bury the dead and collect the missing cannons, but the task was beyond it, with "upwards of six hundred bodies" at the battle site and at least 78 bodies left scattered along the road.
+The exact number of wounded is not known, but it has been reported that execution fires burned for several days after the battle.